African divination: Uganda

-Forms of Nyole divination
+The Nyole people of Uganda include individuals who practice divination (S. Reynolds 1991).
 Nyole diviners, known as lamuli, commonly practice invocation as a form of divination.
 When a person is visibly afflicted (usually determined by change of character, wellness, vocal exclamations, etc.), lamuli will ask "ohwebusa" in an attempt to ask a potentially malignant spirit who they are.
 Lamuli are used by Nyole people solely to determine the causes of misfortune, which is believed to be the cause of malignant or upset spirits.
 It is believed by the Nyole people that the possession of a person is largely due to the spirits of his kin, who may feel as though the afflicted person has not done enough to honor them or their legacy.
 There are three main types of unhappy kin spirits.
 The first are known as ohulama or ohung'waba, and are older family members such as grandparents.
 The second type are ancestor spirits known as emigu j'abafu, and the third type are known as ekuni, or "clan spirits".

 The lamuli also use books for divination.
 The books used by the lamuli might be The Holy Qur'an, the Sa'atili Habari and the Abu Mashari Faraki.
 Divination by the use of books is thought to have begun by way of the first influence of Ali bin Nasoor, a trader from Oman who settled in Busolwe, and also by the influence of other Swahili or Arabic traders.

 Findings of an investigation made by S. R. Whyte found that the majority of people (in the sample) went for divination consultations for reasons of their own bad or failed health (please see reference page 16).